Policies and Strategies

 The Amazon Forum on Climate Change, Biodiversity, Environmental Services and Energy (FAMC) - coordinates input on climate change, energy, biodiversity, forests and environmental services

-State Center for Climate Change - (CECLIMA) - responsible for implementing policies and programs related to climate change in the State of Amazonas, in Brazil.
-It focuses mainly, in three areas: forest, energy and education for climate change.
+Department of Climate Change and Management of Conservation Units (DEMUC) - Manages the development, creation and implementation of protected areas of the state and responsible for the implementation of policies and programs related to climate change in the state of Amazonas, Brazil.
+It focuses mainly on three areas: forest, energy and education for climate change

 Ecological and Economic Zoning (Zoneamento Ecológico-Econômico – ZEE) is required by the Federal Government to designate areas for economic and conservation activities within each state’s territory.
 Amazonas completed a statewide master ZEE in 2009 and has since begun developing region specific ZEEs for Madeira and Purus.
 The macro plan was normalized through state law nº 3.417 (2009), while the Purus plan was normalized through state law 3.645 (2011) and both have been approved federally.
 The Madeira plan is still in process.
 State decree nº 24.048 instituted a state commission on ZEE.